What Is Physical Therapy?

 - Sports-related injuries.

 The goal of children’s physical therapy is to help kids function in their home and communities.
-That’s why some spaces at Gillette Children’s Specialty Healthcare—such as our therapy kitchens and playgrounds—recreate the environments kids find in their everyday lives.
+That’s why some spaces at Gillette Children’s—such as our therapy kitchens and playgrounds—recreate the environments kids find in their everyday lives.

 Physical Therapy Tests and Treatments